pingcap/docs/ticdc/ticdc-client-authentication.md

 > **Note:**
 >
-> TiCDC client authentication is only available when [TLS is enabled](/enable-tls-between-clients-and-servers.md).
+> In the production environment, it is recommended to use TiCDC client authentication only when [TLS is enabled](/enable-tls-between-clients-and-servers.md).

 ## Use mTLS for client authentication